oconnor663/blake2_simd/README.md

 The `b2sum` sub-crate is a clone of the `b2sum` utility from coreutils.
 The `benches/bench_b2sum.py` script runs it against several coreutils hashes, on a 10 MB file of random data.
-(On Arch Linux, the utilities other than `b2sum` use OpenSSL's implementations.)
 Here are the results from my laptop:

 ```table
 ╭───────────────────────────┬────────────╮